ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-5-2.md

-Chapter 11: Dealing with Imposter Syndrome and Self-Doubt in Career Growth
+Dealing with Imposter Syndrome and Self-Doubt in Career Growth
 ==========================================================================

 Imposter syndrome and self-doubt are common challenges that many professionals face on their journey towards career growth.
 These feelings can hinder your confidence, limit your potential, and undermine your ability to secure a promotion.
 This chapter provides strategies and techniques to overcome imposter syndrome and self-doubt, empowering you to thrive in your career.